sofialinardakis/sofialinardakis/README.md

 ---

 ## 🎯 Interests
 - Machine Learning in Healthcare
 - Data Science & Applied Mathematics
 - Generative AI & Interactive Visualizations
+- And More!
 ---

 ## 📚 Projects
 - I have a couple machine learning repos (COPD_pred & exoplanets)
 - As well as other silly little repos
-- Hopefuly I will have upcoming projects combining ML, visualization, and healthcare insights.
+- Hopefuly I will have more upcoming projects combining ML, visualization, and healthcare insights.

 ---